RSS

 Think Like a Buyer When Selling A Home

 A crucial part of marketing any product is the presentation.
-The same is true for real estate.
-To compete effectively with other homes on the market, homeowners must present their homes in an attractive, desirable condition to the marketplace.
+The same applies to real estate.
+To compete effectively with other homes on the market, homeowners must present their homes in an attractive, desirable condition.

-Untidiness, disarray, blemishes, lights not working, cobwebs in the furnace room, dirty furnace filters, and junked-up rooms are prejudices against you receiving offers on your home that will get you your asking price or close to it!
+Untidiness, disarray, blemishes, non-working lights, cobwebs in the furnace room, dirty furnace filters, and cluttered rooms are red flags that can keep you from receiving offers on your home at your asking price or close to it!

 When you bought your home, you probably comparison-shopped.
 According to the latest Realtor stats, the average purchaser looks at 8 to 12 properties before purchasing a home.